 As is often the case in a small city, Vernon doesn't have a public transportation system that people use for their commute.

-The citizens of Vernon are slightly less educated than the national average of 21.84% for the average city or town: 13.40% of adults in Vernon have a bachelor's degree or advanced degree
+The percentage of adults in Vernon with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.40% of adults in Vernon have a bachelor's degree or advanced degree.

 The per capita income in Vernon in 2022 was $18,432, which is low income relative to California and the nation.
 This equates to an annual income of $73,728 for a family of four.
 However, Vernon contains both very wealthy and poor people as well.